AaronM805/BigJavaEO/src/main/java/ch01Introduction/reviewExercises/reviewExercises.md

 **• R1.1 Explain the difference between using a computer program and programming a computer.**

+The difference between using a computer program and programming a computer is that when using a computer

+- you are using something that has already been programmed and tested
+- you are not able to modify the program
+- the program is the final product of the software development lifecycle

+When programming a computer

+- you have much more control on what the program should do
+- you are most likely working on a program that is not ready to go to production.
 ---
 **• R1.2 Which parts of a computer can store program code?
 Which can store user data?**

+Programming code is usually stored in permanent memory.
+If the program is being used, then the data
+is most likely stored in RAM.
 ---
 **• R1.3 Which parts of a computer serve to give information to the user?
 Which parts take user input?**

+Providing user information:

+- monitor
+- printer
+- audio components

+Take in user input:

+- keyboard
+- mouse
+- computer camera
 ---
 **•• R1.4 A toaster is a single-function device, but a computer can be programmed to carry out different tasks.
+Is
-Is your cell phone a single-function device, or is it a programma ble computer?
-(Your answer will depend on your cell phone model.)**
+your cell phone a single-function device, or is it a programmable computer?
+(Your answer will depend on your cell
+phone model.)**

+My cell phone is a programmable computer.
+However, it is only programmable by the manufacturer, and it cannot be
+modified, unless it is jail broken.
 ---
 **•• R1.5 Explain two benefits of using Java over machine code.**

+- With Java, the code is written once, but can be deployed to different types of machines
+- Java is a high-level language, which means it is easier to write than machine code

 ---
 **•• R1.6 On your own computer or on a lab computer, find the exact location (folder or directory name) of**
 - **The sample file HelloPrinter.java, which you wrote with the editor.**
+  `~/Development/git/BigJavaEO/src/main/java`
 - **The Java program launcher java.exe or java.**
+`/usr/bin/java`
 - **The library file rt.jar that contains the run-time library.**
+`/Library/Java/JavaVirtualMachines/adoptopenjdk-11.jdk/Contents/Home/lib`
 ---
 **•• R1.7 What does this program print?**
 ```java